Ozempic is coming for gyms. Here’s how they’re responding | KRDO

 New York (CNN) — America’s gyms are adjusting their strategies as more of their members take weight loss drugs.

-Luxury gyms such as Life Time and Equinox are acquiring weight loss clinics with doctors who can prescribe GLP-1s, the powerful new class of medications that has proven to be highly effective at helping people shed weight, as well as designing exercise programs specifically for people taking the medications.
+Luxury gyms such as Life Time are acquiring weight loss clinics with doctors who can prescribe GLP-1s, the powerful new class of medications that has proven to be highly effective at helping people shed weight, while Equinox is designing exercise programs specifically for people taking the medications.

 The industry is undergoing a major shift as Baby Boomers start to age out of the typical gym-going population, and new medications enable easier weight loss.
 Oprah’s famous WeightWatchers commercials are out (the company’s stock tumbled this week on the news that she was stepping down from the board), and doctors and strength training are in.

-Note: Update: This story has been updated to clarify Equinox’s business strategy for people taking GLP-1 drugs.